COVID-19 / Coronavirus legislation

 For commercial leases, the Act also allows tenants a minimum of 14 weeks protection from lease termination, as opposed to the previous 14 days, in the case of non-payment of rent.
 This extended minimum period

 The Coronavirus (Scotland) (No 2) Act came into force on the 27th May 2020.
-The Act provides further protection for debtors by introducing additional temporary changes to the bankruptcy process, expected to have
+The Act provides further protection for debtors by introducing additional temporary changes to the bankruptcy

-effect for approximately 10-16 months.
+process.
 These are listed below:

 - For individual debtors, the minimum debt level they must owe before a creditor is able to make them bankrupt, has increased from £3,000 to £10,000.